Trafero-App/Trafero/README.md

    ```

 2. **Set Up the Data:**
-You should have received a `Trafero.zip` file.
+You should have received a `trafero_data.zip` file.
 Please unzip the file, and add the folder `trafero_data` to the `Trafero` directory.

 	Make sure you are in the root `Trafero` directory and run:
 	```bash